wambuirahab/porfolio/README.md

 This project contains code to my personal porfolio as a software developer.
 I have added it to GitHub so that prospective employers, clients and colleagues can have a look at it.

 ## Author
-My name is Rahab Wambui Ngaruiya and I am software developer.
+My name is Rahab Wambui Ngaruiya and I am a software developer.
 To reach me you can use the below contacts:

 **Email address**: sarahngaruiya2000@gmail.com